stackhpc/ansible-slurm-appliance/packer/README.md

 An "extra" image build starts with an existing fat image (e.g. one provided by StackHPC) rather than a RockyLinux GenericCloud image, and only runs a specific subset of the
 Ansible in the appliance.
 This allows adding additional functionality into site-specific images, without modifying the existing functionality in the base fat image.
 This is the recommended way to build site-specific images.

-To configure an "extra" image build, prepare a Packer variable definition file as described above.
-However this must additionally include:
+To configure an "extra" image build, prepare a Packer variable definition file as described above but also including:

-- `extra_image_name`: A string to add into the final image name
+- `extra_image_name`: A string to add into the final image name.
-- `source_image` (or `source_image_name`): A map of strings keyed by RockyLinux variant, defining the base image.
+- `source_image` (or `source_image_name`): The UUID or name of the fat image to start from (which must already be present in OpenStack).
 - `groups`: A mapping with a key "openhpc-extra" (i.e. the name of this Packer build) with a list of Ansible inventory groups to put the build VM into.
   This defines the roles/functionality which are added to the image.